 - 1. Any behavior that is physically and/or mentally threatening to others or that is illegal.
-Examples include: - Carrying, displaying or entering the premises with weapons of any type unless authorized to do so. - Theft - Fighting or threatening physical harm - Gross disrespect toward any individual, including cursing and name-calling - Defiance of library rules and the efforts of staff to enforce them - Entering the premises with or under the influence of alcohol or drugs - Smoking in the building - Engaging in sexual harassment of any kind - Engaging in inappropriate touching - Transporting explosive devices or any portion of such onto the premises - Vandalism - Accessing, creating or displaying information by any means, including via the library's public computing service, that is obscene as defined by Kansas law.
-(KSA 21 4301) (KSA 21 4301C) - Disclosing or disseminating personal information by any means, including via the library's public computing service, that could threaten or create vulnerability for any person or the library. - 2.
+Examples include: - a.
+Carrying, displaying, or entering the premises with weapons of any type unless authorized to do so. - b.
+Theft. - c.
+Fighting or threatening physical harm. - d.
+Gross disrespect toward any individual, including cursing and name-calling. - e.
+Defiance of library rules and the efforts of staff to enforce them. - f.
+Entering the premises with or under the influence of alcohol or drugs. - g.
+Smoking in the building. - h.
+Engaging in sexual harassment of any kind. - i.
+Engaging in inappropriate touching. - j.
+Transporting explosive devices or any portion of such onto the premises. - k.
+Vandalism. - Accessing, creating or displaying information by any means, including via the library's public computing service, that is obscene as defined by Kansas law.-K.S.A.
+21-6401 is listed as Appendix E. - m.
+Disclosing or disseminating personal information by any means, including via the library's public computing service, that could threaten or create vulnerability for any person or the library. - 2.
 Any behavior that negatively affects an orderly environment.
 Examples include:

-- Disruptive behavior in any part of the library including the hallways and restrooms. - Disruptive behavior during programs - Disruptive behavior on library grounds - Destruction and defacement of property - Leaving a child aged seven or younger unattended in the library - 3.
+- a.
+Disruptive behavior in any part of the library including the hallways and restrooms. - b.
+Disruptive behavior during programs. - c.
+Disruptive behavior on library grounds. - d.
+Destruction and defacement of property. - e.
+Leaving a child aged seven or younger unattended in the library. - 3.
 Any behavior that interferes with the library use of other patrons.
-Examples include: - Failure to follow reasonable requests by the staff - Playing audio/video equipment so that others may hear it - Engaging in horse play - Disturbing other patrons in any way - Disrespect/Defiance of staff and/or library policies and procedures
+Examples include: - a.
+Failure to follow reasonable requests by the staff. - b.
+Playing audio/video equipment so that others may hear it. - c.
+Engaging in horse play. - d.
+Disturbing other patrons in any way. - e.
+Disrespect/defiance of staff and/or library policies and procedures.

 Engaging in unacceptable behavior may result in loss of privileges, expulsion from the library, and/or contact and referral to the appropriate legal authority.
+Library privileges may be temporarily revoked by the director and may be permanently revoked by vote of the library board.